rstudio/rmarkdown/README.md

 install.packages("rmarkdown")
 ```

-If you want to use the development version of the rmarkdown package (either with or without RStudio), you can install the package from GitHub via the [**remotes** package](https://remotes.r-lib.org):
+If you want to use the development version of the rmarkdown package (either with or without RStudio), you can install the package from GitHub via the [**pak** package](https://pak.r-lib.org):

 ```r
 # install.packages("pak")